 record your hours on line!

-*Fall & Spring Farm & Nature Guides Farm & Nature Spring Field Trips are scheduled on Wednesdays, Thursdays, & Fridays.
+*Spring Farm & Nature Guides – Farm & Nature Spring Field Trips are scheduled on Wednesdays, Thursdays, & Fridays, mid March through May.
 If you love nature and children, this is an opportunity you don’t want to pass up.
 No experience necessary.
 We will train you!

 *Messages from the Earth Guide – Messages from the Earth is a life science program for 5th graders that occurs during the school year.
 Guides spend the day with up to 10 students, leading them on the trails to stations where there are activities designed to teach them a particular life science concept.
 One station is a giant leaf where students go inside to learn about photosynthesis.
 Another has them carrying buckets of water up hill to demonstrate how the sun’s energy is needed to drive the water cycle.
 The day also includes visits to the animals in the barn and the all-time favorite activity, Magic Spot.
 Each student attends 5 days: 2 days in fall, 1 day in winter, and 2 days in spring.
 Training provided!